Statutes of World Science Forum

 - The international (satellite) events and the local events (special sessions) shall have the right to define themselves as World Science Forum partner events and shall be entitled to use the World Science Forum logo.

-- These Statutes can be approved or amended only by the consent of the representatives of the founder organisations, namely: HAS, UNESCO, ICSU and AAAS.
+- These Statutes can be approved or amended only by the consent of the representatives of the founder organisations, namely: MTA, UNESCO, ICSU and AAAS.